simsonraj/fabric-sdk-nestjs/README.md

 go to http://localhost:3000/api-docs on your browser to access the swagger documentation

 - __After running the app, the first step is to run the enrollAdmin API to further use other URLS__
-- Unlock the APIs in the swagger with Authorize button on the top right corner and enter
+-  Unlock the APIs in the swagger with Authorise button on the top right corner and enter
  __
  username : admin